cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 | **L2 Cache** | 40 MB or 80 MB |

 ## GMEM->SMEM (Async Copying)
 A rule of thumb is to have approximately **150-200 FLOPs per byte loaded from HBM**.
-Although this particular number is quite arbitrary depending on your kernel or GPU, it's a universal theme to overlap loads/stores with your actual compute.
+Although this particular number is quite arbitrary depending on your kernel or GPU, the universal theme is to overlap loads/stores with your actual compute.

-Since NVIDIA introduced the Ampere architecture, we can now take advantage of asynchronous copying from GMEM->SMEM to help us overlap our tile fetches with compute.
-Before, you might have had to wait hundreds or thousands of cycles for your bytes to hit your SMEM; on Ampere, we can issue some loads and immediately begin doing useful work while the memory loads in the background.
+Since NVIDIA introduced the Ampere architecture, we can take advantage of asynchronous copying from GMEM->SMEM to help us overlap our tile fetches with compute.
+Before, you might have had to wait hundreds or thousands of cycles for your bytes to hit SMEM; on Ampere, we can issue some loads and immediately begin doing useful work while the memory loads in the background.

 The async design pattern is quite simple:

 ![Fetch next data, do stuff with current data, wait for new data, and repeat.](async_pipeline.png)

 We'll cover how we apply this pattern to Q, K, V later on.
-There are some small CuTe details to be aware of, but the overal idea is exactly the same.
+There are some small CuTe details to be aware of, but the overall idea is exactly the same.

-Although you might think we can kind of async set and forget, there are two important concepts we need to be aware of that could potentially crush our performance if we're not careful:
+Although you might think we can kind of async set-and-forget, there are two important concepts we need to be aware of that could potentially crush our performance if we're not careful:

 ### Vectorized and Coalesced Loads

-Those two concepts are **vectorized loads** and **coalesced loads**.
+These two concepts are **vectorized loads** and **coalesced loads**.
 They are very similar in meaning and are often a point of confusion, so let's break them down here:

 - **Vectorized Loads**: A *thread* loading as much data as it can in one *instruction*.
 Since we're working with fp16, we could naively load one 16-bit number at a time.
-However, all NVIDIA chips today support a 128-bit load instruction *per-thread*: `LDG.E.128` (and it's SMEM counterpart `LDS.E.128`), which can load 8 fp16 numbers in one go.
-Memory transactions are funny in that a 16-bit load and 128-bit load take the same amount of time, so if we load 16-bits at a time, we immediately slash our performance by 8x.
+However, all NVIDIA chips today support a 128-bit load instruction *per-thread*: `LDG.E.128` (and its SMEM counterpart `LDS.E.128`), which can load 8 fp16 numbers in one go.
+Memory transactions are funny in that a 16-bit load and a 128-bit load take the same amount of time, so if we load 16 bits at a time, we immediately slash our performance by 8x.
 So instead, when we can, we load 128 bits at a time and decompose it into 8 halfs (1 fp16 = 1 half).
 - **Coalesced Loads**: A *group of threads* loading as much data as it can in one *transaction*.
 GPUs never fetch from HBM just one byte at a time; they can fetch a whole 32, 64, or 128-byte chunk in one go (i.e. the **transaction size**).
-When this thread group loads a contiguous 128-byte chunk, the memory controller will clear the entire block of data at once.
-Furthermore, this block fully saturates a L2 cache line, making any subsequent cache accesses more efficient.
-If all 32 threads in the warp are each fetching some random chunk scattered across memory, then the memory controller would issue 32 separate transactions, immediately crushing your performance, hopes, and dreams.
-Note: the coalescing is the maximum bandwidth of the memory controller itself--it has no relation to instructions or how many threads are participating in a load or store.
-It simply means whether we ask for a 128-byte chunk at once or not.
-You might notice how 32 threads and 128-bit *instruction* loads is 512 bytes, four times the bandwidth.
+When this thread group loads a contiguous 128-byte chunk, the memory controller clears the entire block of data at once.
+Furthermore, this block fully saturates an L2 cache line, making any subsequent cache accesses more efficient.
+If all 32 threads in the warp are each fetching some random chunk scattered across memory, then the memory controller has to issue 32 separate transactions, immediately crushing your performance, hopes, and dreams.
+Note: coalescing is about the maximum bandwidth of the memory controller itself--it has no relation to instructions or how many threads are participating in a load or store.
+It simply means whether or not we ask for a 128-byte chunk at once.
+You might notice that 32 threads and 128-bit *instruction* loads is 512 bytes, four times the bandwidth.
 We'll cover how this works in the next section.

 > **Tip**: You should think of vectorized loads in terms of instructions--Can each thread load 128-bits at one time with my data format/layout?
 >